 - Requires activation of supplemental fire detection system

-- Ideal in situations where accidental activation could cause large amount of damage such as libraries, data center, museums etc.
+- Ideal in situations where accidental activation could cause a large amount of damage such as in libraries, data centers, museums etc.

 Despite their differences, both fire sprinkler and fire suppression system’s purpose is to control or extinguish a fire.
 Based on the type of fire hazard and code requirements there’s a fire sprinkler or fire suppression system solution to fit your facility’s needs.